 The fastest path to internalizing hypothesis-driven thinking is deliberate, structured practice.
 Start with profitability cases where the revenue-versus-cost structure naturally lends itself to forming testable hypotheses about which driver is broken.

 Ready to test your skills under realistic conditions?
-Try our AI Mock Interview for real-time feedback on your hypothesis formation and testing, or browse our case library to find cases matched to your target firms and industries.
+Try our AI Mock Interview for real-time feedback on your hypothesis formation and testing.
+The AI evaluator specifically scores how quickly you form a directional hypothesis, whether your testing approach is systematic, and how gracefully you pivot when data contradicts your theory.
+Browse our case library to find 835+ cases matched to your target firms and industries.